North Carolina is home to more than 50 lakes!

-Though many of these lakes were created by Duke Energy (formerly Carolina Power), other North Carolina lakes were formed and managed by other entities including Alcoa, the United States Corps of Engineers, and Dominion Power, as well as a few large natural lakes along the coast.
+Many of these lakes were created by Duke Energy (formerly Carolina Power) as well as Alcoa, the United States Corps of Engineers and Dominion Power.

-This provides ample opportunity for camping, boating, fishing, hiking, and bird watching.
+Such convenience provides ample opportunity for camping, boating and fishing.

 Whether it's a quiet getaway to the mountains, a family adventure on a popular lake, or a retreat near the coast, North Carolina has a lake that is right for you!